ethanhann/redisearch-php/docs-src/indexing.md

 There are three types of fields that can be added to a document: **TextField**, **NumericField**, and **GeoField**.

-They are instantiated like this...
+They are instantiated like this:

 ```php-inline
 new TextField('author', 'Charles Dickens');